-is the foundation of Babylon.js, responsible for interfacing with WebGL, managing the rendering context, and coordinating the rendering pipeline.
+The Engine is the foundation of Babylon.js, responsible for interfacing with WebGL or WebGPU, managing the rendering context, and coordinating the rendering pipeline.
+Babylon.js provides two engine classes: Engine (WebGL) and WebGPUEngine (WebGPU).
 Understanding the Engine object is essential for creating optimized 3D applications.

-Creating an Engine instance links Babylon.js to your canvas and initializes the WebGL context:
+Creating an Engine instance links Babylon.js to your canvas and initializes the rendering context.
+For WebGPU, use `WebGPUEngine` instead:

 // Get the canvas element from the DOM